cornwallisna/cw_website/index.md

 topics:
 # Commented out holiday grid entry, save for Dec '22
 # - title: Cornwallis Christmas Party
-#   content: Our Christmas Party will take place on Saturday, December 14, 3-6pm.
+#   content: "Our Christmas Party will take place on Saturday, December 14, 3-6pm.
     It will be a family event (adults, children etc.) to come and participate, meet your neighbors and enjoy!
     Plan to come and have fun.
 Perhaps we can get a special early visit from Santa Claus.
     We will have a DJ and photo booth along with props for taking great pictures.